C++ Programming Language Table of content:

 Also read- History Of C++ | Detailed Explanation (With Timeline Infographic)

-The “new" Operator In C++
+The new Operator in C++

 The new operator is a unary operator used to dynamically allocate a block of memory and keep its address in a pointer variable at some point during the execution of a program.
 In other words, this operator is like a request for memory allocation on the heap memory (or the free store).
 And if sufficient memory is available, the dynamic space is initialized to the newly created variable or pointer.

-Syntax to use the new operator
+Syntax to use the new operator for dynamic memory allocation in C++:

 pointer_variable = new data_type;